50 Reasons to Be Thankful This Thanksgiving

 The first snow

 For much of the country, the first dusting of snow comes around Thanksgiving, reminding you that winter is right around the corner.
 That first chill and snowfall hints at sledding, snowmen, hot chocolate, and holiday parties.
 Bonus: No more lawn mowing!
-(Feel free to be jealous Louisiana, Florida, Arizona, and the rest of the South!)
+(Feel free to be jealous, Louisiana, Florida, Arizona, and the rest of the South!)
+Did you know that this Christmas song was actually written for Thanksgiving?

 Peace and safety